 A full 750ml bottle could serve up to 10 people, which is why we offer half bottles of the Finest Reserve Port.

-It is only vintage port and crusted port that need to be decanted before serving, but you can decant any port if you wish.
-Why does port need to be decanted?
-Vintage and crusted ports need to be decanted because they have sediment in the bottle.
+Only vintage Port and crusted Port need to be decanted before serving, but you can decant any Port if you wish.
+Why does Port need to be decanted?
+Vintage and crusted Ports need to be decanted because they have sediment in the bottle.
 This is not harmful to drink, just unpleasant.
-Any other ports can be decanted if you want to release the aroma or add some theatre to the serving.
+Any other Ports can be decanted if you want to release the aroma or add some theatre to the serving.

 You don’t need to have a special decanter, any receptacle will do.
 Jugs, vases and milk bottles have all been used!
 You can rinse the original bottle with water and pour the port back into the bottle to serve if desired.

-How do you decant port?
 Simply stand the bottle upright for a day or two.
 This will move all the sediment to the bottom of the bottle.
 Open the bottle and pour slowly and steadily in one motion until you can see the sediment moving into the neck of the bottle.
 It may be useful to have a light source underneath the neck so you can see clearly.
-Traditionally this is done with a candle, but a phone torchlight works just as well!
+Traditionally, this is done with a candle, but a phone torchlight works just as well!

 How Long Does Port Last?

-Many people ask us: “How long does port last once opened?
-Does port go off quicker than other wines, due to its extra sugar and alcohol content?”
+Many people ask us: “How long does Port last once opened?” and “does Port go off quicker than other wines, due to its extra sugar and alcohol content?”

 To keep your ports good for longer, store them in a cool, dark place.
 Use a vacuum preserver to remove oxygen from the bottle before re-corking—it will make the wine last longer!

-The beauty of port wine is that it can age much better than regular red wine.
-The best Vintage Ports can aged for many decades in bottle.
-Tawny and Reserve Ports will keep, but can be drunk immediately, having been aged by the producer.
+The beauty of Port wine is that it can age much better than regular red wine.
+The best Vintage Ports can be aged for many decades in the bottle.
+Tawny and Reserve Ports will keep but can be drunk immediately, having been aged by the producer.